greiginsydney/Intervalometerator/docs/troubleshooting.md

 A value that remains "Unknown" when the page is served to the user has failed the above step.
 The most common instances of Unknown will be the result of a failure in the I2C communication with the Arduino, but these will usually only be a transient failure, and a refresh of the web-page will usually result in all expected values being returned.

 If _all_ values from the Arduino report Unknown continuously, check:
 - The aerial I2C lines between the Pi and Arduino are connected, and they're the right way around.
-(Refer the images on the [PCB assembly](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step4-pcb-assembly.md) page.)
+(Refer the images on the [PCB assembly](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step5-pcb-assembly.md) page.)
 - The Arduino isn't asleep.
-(You might encounter this when bench testing, where you have the Pi powered using the link combo's as described in the [wiki/Advanced Config](https://github.com/greiginsydney/Intervalometerator/wiki/Advanced-Config), and the Arduino thinks the Pi is off, so it's gone to sleep too.)
+(You might encounter this when bench testing, where you have the Pi powered using the link combo's as described in [Advanced Config](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/advancedConfig.md), and the Arduino thinks the Pi is off, so it's gone to sleep too.)
 To check for this, link the MC pins.
 If the LED doesn't light, it means the Pi is asleep.
 Briefly short the Reed pins to wake it - but beware that it might instantly go back to sleep if you have the J2 jumpers in an off-normal state.
-- Check the config of the Pi to make sure it's not trying to talk too fast to the Arduino.
-Check step 100 in [step1-setup-the-Pi.md](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step1-setup-the-Pi.md#continue-with-the-piarduino-interfacing)
 - You haven't accidentally (or otherwise) used the 5V version of the Arduino Pro Mini have you?

 ### Could not claim the USB device